Updated on 2025-11-25

 Flow Rate and Volume

-If you know your tank’s volume and the welding flow rate, you can quickly calculate how long the gas will last and what it costs per hour; simply divide the tank cubic feet by the flow rate (CF ÷ CFH = hours) and then divide the refill price by those hours to get cost per hour.
+Know your tank’s volume and the welding flow rate.
+You can quickly calculate how long the gas will last and what it costs per hour.
+Divide the tank cubic feet by the flow rate (CF ÷ CFH = hours).
+Then divide the refill price by those hours to get cost per hour.

 Tank Run Time

-Now that you’ve worked out tank volume and flow rate, calculating run time and cost per hour is straightforward: divide the tank’s cubic feet by the CFH setting to get hours of use (e.g., 80 CF ÷ 20 CFH = 4 hours), then divide the refill price by those hours to find cost per hour.
+You’ve worked out tank volume and flow rate.
+Calculating run time and cost per hour is straightforward.
+Divide the tank’s cubic feet by the CFH setting to get hours of use.
+For example, 80 CF ÷ 20 CFH = 4 hours.
+Then divide the refill price by those hours to find cost per hour.

-Use the tank’s CF and your chosen CFH (common range 10–40 CFH) to estimate duration; for example, 80 CF at 10 CFH lasts ~8 hours.
+Use the tank’s CF and your chosen CFH, a common range of 10–40 CFH, to estimate duration.
+For example, 80 CF at 10 CFH lasts about 8 hours.

 Focus on tank efficiency and usage effectiveness to reduce waste and scheduling gaps.